devcode1981/File-Provider-Storage/doc/howto/ldap.md

 # Set up an OpenLDAP server for GitLab development

-This is an attempt to set up an OpenLDAP server for GitLab development.
+You can run an OpenLDAP daemon inside GDK if you want to work on GitLab LDAP integration.

 ## Getting it running